 - Sauce/Marinade: Combine the Marinade/Sauce ingredients in a mason jar.
 Place the cap on top and tightly close.
 Shake to combine.
 Set aside.
 (Note: about half of this sauce will be used to marinate the salmon, the rest will be used to pour over top the completed bowls).

 - Marinate Salmon: Place cubed salmon chunks in a medium-sized bowl or reusable silicone bag.
 Pour a little less than half of the sauce over the salmon – just enough to coat the salmon.
 Reserve the rest for later.
-Toss to coat the salmon and place in the refrigerator for a minimum of 30 minutes or overnight.
+Toss to coat the salmon and place in the refrigerator for about 10 minutes while you prep the rest of the ingredients.

-- Sriracha Mayo: Combine the Sriracha Mayo in a small bowl; stir to combine.
+- Sriracha Mayo: In a small bowl, add ½ cup mayonnaise and 1 tablespoon sriracha; stir to combine.
 Taste and add any additional Sriracha, as-desired.

 - Prep Remaining Ingredients: While the salmon is marinating you can prep the rest of the ingredients: mango, edamame, green onions, cilantro, carrots, marinated cucumbers and rice.

 - Cook Salmon: Bring a large cast iron skillet to medium-high heat.
-Add avocado oil; swirl to coat the pan.
-Working in batches so you don’t crowd the pan, add the salmon pieces to the skillet and let cook approx. 2-3 minutes per side or until fully cooked.
+Add 1 tablespoon avocado oil; swirl to coat the pan.
+Working in batches, so you don't crowd the pan, add the salmon pieces to the skillet and let cook approx. 2-3 minutes per side or until fully cooked.
 Remove and set on a plate to rest 5 minutes.

 - Serve: Divide rice between bowls and top with mango, edamame, green onion, cilantro. carrots, marinated cucumbers and then cooked salmon along with some Sriracha mayo.
 Top salmon with remaining Marinade/Sauce and sprinkle with some sesame seeds if you want and enjoy!